 Many factors can go in to making a gig a "good" gig: musical satisfaction, career expansion, great pay, and so forth.
 Any ONE of these (or any combination) would get my attention.
 No gig is too small or too large if it's a "good" gig - and if you have a good gig and need a bass player, let's talk.
 If you're a writer with great material, again, let's talk.

-One last point: I've been involved with many quality songwriters in the past (Grammy winners, etc.), but not at the moment, and I miss playing original material.
-If you're a writer/performer and have top shelf material (and are serious about putting it out there), I'd love to talk to you.
+One last point: I've been involved with many quality songwriters in the past (Grammy winners, etc.), but not recently, and I miss playing original material.
+If you're a writer/performer and have top shelf material (and are serious about your career), I'd love to talk to you.

 Location: Orange County, NY

 Viewed 5,925 times